Frequently Asked Questions about Contraceptive Coverage

 For Students on the Aetna Student Health Insurance Plan

-When will the changes to the University’s student health insurance plan related to the coverage of contraceptives take effect?
+When did the changes to the University’s student health insurance plan related to the coverage of contraceptives take effect?

-The changes to the student health insurance plan related to contraceptive coverage will take effect August 15, 2018.
+The changes to the student health insurance plan related to contraceptive coverage took effect August 15, 2018.

-Why is the University making changes with regard to contraceptive coverage under its medical plans?
+Why did the University make changes with regard to contraceptive coverage under its medical plans?